maohitech/Church-Activities/javascript_activity/README.md

 * Laptops with a browser per person or per 2,3 person

 <h2 id="lesson_plan">Lesson Plan</h2>
+Objective: Help students learn basic programming concepts

 1. Basic Math
+Demonstrate how to do:
+* Addition / Subtraction
+* Multiplication / Division

 2. Printing
+Demonstrate console.log()

 3. Comments
+Demonstrate what a comment is

 4. Variables
+Demonstrate how to store values in variables

+5. Arrays
+Demonstrate how to make arrays

+5. Conditionals
+Demonstrate how to use "if" statements

+6. Loops
+Demonstrate how to write loops

 <h2 id="worksheet">Worksheet</h2>